 The fee for individual, family or couples session is $150 – $170.
 However, our residents in counseling offer a more affordable fee of $110 or sliding scale.
 Payment is expected at the end of each session.
 We accept checks, cash and online credit card payment via paypal or venmo (plus fee).

 Credit card processing and pay pal charges 3.7% so please ad that to your payment.
-Venmo doesn’t have extra fees for now.
+Venmo doesn’t have extra fees for direct transfer or debit card (3% credit card).
 To send payment via paypal please use email address firstname.lastname@example.org.
 To send payment via Venmo please look for @Isabel-kirk-1.